Putin offers French tax row actor Depardieu a Russian passport

 He has already inquired about how to obtain Belgian residency rights and said he plans to hand in his French passport and social security card.

-In what has become an ugly public dispute, France's Prime Minister Jean-Marc Ayrault criticised Depardieu's announcement as "pathetic" and unpatriotic.
+In what has become an ugly public dispute, France's Prime Minister Jean-Marc Ayrault criticized Depardieu's announcement as "pathetic" and unpatriotic.
 The actor hit back, accusing France of punishing success and talent.

 But Putin said he thought the feud was the result of a "misunderstanding".